SanjanaCode/GroceryChatBotIndividual/app/greetings/README.md

 Currently, to use the bot, you need to contact us to get the API credentials.
 After having the credentials, you can use the bot by following the steps:

+1. Install package `pip install google-cloud-dialogflow`
-1. Set enviroment variables `GOOGLE_APPLICATION_CREDENTIALS` to the path of the API key in your device
+2. Set enviroment variables `GOOGLE_APPLICATION_CREDENTIALS` to the path of the API key in your device
-2. Run the bot using the command `python main.py`
+3. Run the bot using the command `python main.py`